GreptimeTeam/docs/docs/zh/v0.4/user-guide/write-data/sdk-libraries/go.md

 	insertsRequest := greptime.InsertsRequest{}
 	insertsRequest.Append(insertRequest1).Append(insertRequest2)

-	// if you want to insert into different table in one request, you can construct
-	// another InsertRequest, and include it via: insertsRequest.Insert(insertRequest)

-	// if you want to specify another database, you can specify it via: `WithDatabase(database)`
-	// insertsRequest.WithDatabase("your database")

-	// Fire the real Insert request and Get the affected number of rows res, err := client.Insert(context.Background(), insertsRequest)
+	res, err := client.Insert(context.Background(), insertsRequest)
 	if err != nil {
 		fmt.Printf("fail to insert, err: %+v\n", err)